Malaysia Federal Route 1 (Sabah)

-The Sabah section of the Federal Route 1, Asian Highway Route AH150, is a 428-km federal highway in Sabah, Malaysia, which is also a component of the larger Pan Borneo Highway network.
+The Sabah section of the Federal Route 1, Asian Highway Route AH150, is a 428 km federal highway in Sabah, Malaysia, which is also a component of the larger Pan Borneo Highway network, specifically Phase 1A.
 The route was formed in 1996 during the merging of two former routes A1 (northern route, from Kota Kinabalu to Kudat) and A2 (southern route, from Kota Kinabalu to Sindumin near the Sabah-Sarawak border).
 The merging of the former routes formed an alternate route of Route 1 within the city of Kota Kinabalu.
 However, most maps still use the older route numbering scheme by referring to the northern section as A1 and the southern section as A2.

 Generally, the highway runs along the west coast of Sabah.
-The highway continues as the Federal Route 1 (Sarawak) at the Sabah-Sarawak border.
+The highway continues as the Federal Route 1 (Sarawak) at the Sabah–Sarawak border.
+While the highway runs along the coastal, certain inland area are also rugged and hilly as it crosses the Crocker Range (on Route A1) which can quickly summit at 279 m above sea level.
+Its main route concurrency is Federal Route 22 and 503.

+The highway where it traverses rugged high-altitude hilly area, near Langkon, Kota Marudu.
+The road is also one of the hilly routes in Sabah, considered as a hill pass.

 One interesting feature about this federal highway is motorists crossing the Sabah-Sarawak border through the Federal Route 1 must pass through a customs and immigration checkpoint at Sindumin, even though the two neighbouring states are part of the federation of Malaysia.